SWP Documentation & Guides

 3. Take the prompt_template from the response and send it to your local LLM

-4. The LLM reads the SWP tags and produces structured, compliance-aware output
+4. The LLM reads the SWP tags and produces structured, metadata-aware output

 Quick Start with Official SDKs (Recommended)